hassanselim0/MinecraftWebToolkit/README.md

 Since I'm a .Net guy, I decided to make this using ASP.NET MVC, I think it was version 2 at that time, that's why you'll notice that the project structure looks like the old templates even though I'm referencing MVC 5 now :D

-A some of the code is hard-coded to my use-case, but I hope I could make it more flexible and modular over time.
+Some of the code is hard-coded to my use-case, but I hope I could make it more flexible and modular over time.

 ## Features ##
 - Control Minecraft Server (start, stop, send commands, and see output)